danielwrobert/dwr.io/content/notebook/2020/series-oop-in-js/series-intro/index.md

 This works regardless of which above approach we take to initially define the object.

-We can store any type of data as properties on our object - strings, numbers, arrays, booleans, funcitons, even other objects.
+We can store any type of data as properties on our object - even other objects.
 When a function is stored as a property on an object it is referred to as a "method".

 ```js
 const coffee = {